 Fast track your job search by asking for a job referral.
 Being referred by a current employee is a great way to stand out when applying for a job.
 Asking for a job referral may seem like asking for a favor, but many times the employee can get a bonus if you get the job.
 Below are tips for how to ask for a job referral and how to ask for a job referral email sample.

 Employee referrals make up between 30-50% of hiring in the US.
 If you want to fast track your job search ask a current employee to refer you.
 This will increase your odds of getting that first interview.
 It’ll help separate you from the hundreds of other candidates where it is so easy to get lost.
 After that, you’ll also have the opportunity to ask them questions about the interview process, culture of the company and more.
 This will help you determine if the company will be a good fit and help prepare for interviews.

 Don’t feel bad about asking someone in your network for the referral.
 Most people are happy to help.
 In fact, many people even get employee referral bonuses if they refer a candidate that gets hired.
 Employee referral programs are a benefit both for job seekers and current employees.
 Job seekers improve their odds of getting the job and employees have an opportunity to make additional money as well as help out their network.

 How to Ask Someone to Refer You For A Job

-How you ask for a referral for a job depends on how well you know the person.
+How to ask someone for a referral for a job depends on how well you know the person.
 If you know them well, you’re likely in luck.
 They’re able to speak to how qualified you are as a candidate and can speak to you as a person.
 But, understand that not everyone feels comfortable referring someone to a job.
 Always give someone an out, stating that you completely understand if they don’t feel comfortable doing so.